grant-king/opfs-utils/README.md

 # opfs-utils

-A JavaScript package with utilities for working with the OPFS origin private file system.
+opfs-utils is a JavaScript package with utilities for working with the OPFS origin private file system.

+This package isn't to a stable version yet.
+Please use it carefully.

+opfs-utils does not have any dependencies.

+The goal of this package is to help web developers utilize the power of OPFS as quickly and easily as possible when their energy for learning is being spread thin.

+For production, please consider writing your own custom OPFS utilities package that uses the built-in methods and can be made to suit your particular needs.

+Contributions are welcome!
+If you modify the code and think that the changes would be useful to everyone, please do submit a PR.
+Or fork your own thing and let me know about your discoveries.

 ## Introduction